namvien94/customer-churn-revenue-risk-analysis/README.md

 Where should the business focus its retention efforts to reduce customer churn while protecting recurring revenue?

 This analysis examines 17K customers to identify the strongest churn associations and quantify the revenue at risk.
-The findings point to two clear retention priorities: Month-to-Month customers and customers without AutoPay.
+The findings point to two clear retention priorities: **Month-to-Month customers and customers without AutoPay**.

 ## What the Business Needs to Know